birdsoup/Chase-Morgan/README.md

  Website use:

-  -Enter keywords into the search bar, which are used to determine which image to use.
+  -Enter keywords into the search bar, which are used to determine which image to use, then click 'Search by keywords'.

+  Alerternatively:

   -Click "I'm feeling memey!" to use a random image.